44 GREAT ATTRACTIONS IN MOAB, UTAH

 ✮ Bartlett Wash Road - access via Mill Canyon Road, which is off the west side of US-191 north of Moab

-✮ Gemini Bridges Road to Gemini Bridges - access via UT-313 (easier route) or US-191 (harder/scarier route); visits two impressive arches
+✮ Gemini Bridges Road to Gemini Bridges - see 2 natural bridges by driving in via UT-313 (easier route) or US-191 (harder route w/cliffs)

-✮ Hurrah Pass - access via a long drive down Kane Creek Road
+✮ Hurrah Pass - access via an extended drive down Kane Creek Road

 ✮ Long Canyon - access via UT-313 near the entrance to Dead Horse Point State Park